 - Lemon juice.
 A lot.
 I know it sounds too much but you are going to love it in this dish.
 Trust me.
 It beautifully binds everything together.

 - Dill.
-At the end.
+Keep it last.
 It will taste fresher, the color will be brighter and the dish so more appetizing.

 - You may add frozen or fresh peas as well.

-Don’t forget the wine.
-Serve it a cool glass of Sauvignon Blanc.
+Serve it hot and don’t forget the crusty bread, the cheese (feta it is) and the wine.
+The best is a cool glass of Sauvignon Blanc.
 Heaven.

-- 10 fresh or frozen artichoke hearts, cleaned and trimmed
+- 10 fresh or frozen artichoke bottoms cleaned and trimmed

 - 1 onion, finely chopped